datacarpentry/python-ecology-lesson/episodes/04-data-types-and-format.md

 ## Missing Data Values - NaN

 What happened in the last challenge activity?
-Notice that this throws a value error:
+Notice that this raises a casting error:
-`ValueError: Cannot convert NA to integer`.
+`pandas.errors.IntCastingNaNError: Cannot convert non-finite values (NA or inf) to integer` (in older versions of pandas, this may be called a `ValueError` instead).
 If we look at the `weight` column in the surveys data we notice that there are NaN (**N**ot **a** **N**umber) values. **NaN** values are undefined values that cannot be represented mathematically. pandas, for example, will read an empty cell in a CSV or Excel sheet as `NaN`.
 NaNs have some desirable properties: if we